AMSP-04/NETN-CBRN/NETN-CBRN.md

 However, in some federations, an intermediate step is required to support the generation of the `CBRN_Release` interaction.

-2. A legacy RPR based CGF, not aware of NETN-CBRN concepts, can generate a RPR-Warfare `MunitionDetonation` interaction.
+2. A legacy RPR based CGF, not aware of NETN-CBRN concepts, can generate an RPR-Warfare `MunitionDetonation` interaction.
 3. A CBRN Mediation federate receives the `MunitionDetonation`.
 If the `WarheadType` parameter indicates that it is a CBRN release, then the CBRN Mediation federate sends the `CBRN_Release` interaction.